chef-training/test_driven_cookbook_development/README.md

 The participant guide is a PDF that contains the notes export from the content slides.

-This content can be found here: CONTENT IS CURRENTLY IN DEVELOPMENT
+This content can be found here: https://opscode.box.com/s/njk1vp1969t3ljjdz8kupgudc5clmrju

 ### Instructor Kit